LovelyFoshou/AnarchyCore/README-en.md

 #### Tips

 1. No `/reload`, Just `/restart`.
-2. You can edit the code, but don't steal the code.
+2. You can edit the code, but don't steal or rob the code.
 3. Some wrong, take issues.

 ### Thanks